Mar 23, 2020 Jambo

 • Know what issues have been raised, when and by whom.

-• Easily identify which issues could put your project at risk through a materiality rating system and smart reporting.
+• Easily identify which issues could put your project at risk through a materiality rating system and intelligent reporting.

 • Track project commitments and view when they were made and by whom.